It been this way for several years now, but people are only starting to realise what Peter Lawwell is doing, and has done.

 Dahan: “Well, he’s free, we’re best pals so I’m helping you out.”

 Lawwell: “Have him fly into Glasgow and we’ll sign him right away!” [grins]

 Lawwell: “What’s his name by the way, Dudu?”

 Dahan: “Colin Kazim-Richards.”

 Lawwell: “Ooft, a double-barrelled surname on the jersey, get in!”

 This tight-fisted approach has led us to where we are today.
-It’s also my Neil Lennon left in my eyes.
-He wanted a leave the club he adored and loved for a ‘new challenge’ – or he saw no ambition from those above him to take Celtic to the next level, so he didn’t sign further year on his rolling contract.
+It’s also why Neil Lennon left in my eyes.
+He wanted to leave the club he adored and loved for a ‘new challenge’ – or he saw no ambition from those above him to take Celtic to the next level, so he didn’t sign further year on his rolling contract.

 At least four other signings since Ronny Deila took over have been under the heavy influence of Lawwell.
 Two Lawwell’s, in fact.
 Mark Lawwell’s role at Manchester City has seen an influx of their talented players arrive at Paradise, with the exception of Dedryck Boyata, of course, the only one we bought.
 Jason Denayer, John Guidetti and most recently Patrick Roberts are talented, but short-term fixes for a long-term issue.
 We haven’t seen the latter in a Celtic jersey yet, but we’ve all seen what he’s capable of doing.

 The issue is Lawwell.
 He appointed Deila, and he hasn’t hit the heights he said we would reach.
 We’ve been duped into thinking Deila is the problem.
 But if he goes and Lawwell doesn’t, we will be faced with the same scenario all over again.